 The data created by performance improvement assessment can also be used as a practical return-on-investment (ROI) calculation.
 For example, assume that leadership skills account for half of a supervisor's effectiveness.
 Assessment scores showing an average improvement from 6.4 (before assessment and training) to 7.7 (several months after) would indicate a 20% percent improvement.
-Since half of a salary of \$60,000 is \$30,000, the organization would be getting 20% more effectiveness for this cost, worth roughly \$7,500-a result many times greater (in dollars) than the cost of the individual's training.
+Since half of a salary of \$60,000 is \$30,000, the organization would be getting 20% more effectiveness for this cost, worth roughly \$6,000-a result many times greater (in dollars) than the cost of the individual's training.

 Simple ROI calculations like this can be performed locally.
-They are made possible by pre-course/post-course performance improvement measurements powered by a customizable automated feedback system.
+They are made possible by pre-course/post-course performance improvement measurements powered by customizable 360-degree feedback.

 The bottom line: global diagnostic assessments serve an excellent purpose if you follow through with learning and reinforcement.
-Combine an economical, flexible feedback technology with a behavior-based leadership development curriculum, and you get a fully integrated assessment, training and reinforcement system:
+Combine an affordable, customizable 360-degree feedback technology with a behavior-based leadership development curriculum, and you get a fully integrated assessment, training and reinforcement system: